 Alternative Careers for Lawyers – By Janice Mucalov, LL.B., September 2009

-For several years now, the Nova Scotia Barristers’ Society has been leading an effort to make changes and improve licensure processes.
-Immigrant Settlement & Integration Services and other key stakeholders participate actively on this Work Group to identify barriers and develop solutions.
+For several years now, the Nova Scotia Barristers’ Society and ISANS have been leading an effort to make changes and improve licensure processes.
+ISANS and other key stakeholders participate actively on this Work Group to identify barriers and develop solutions.
 Read more…